 A producer statement is a professional opinion based on sound judgment and specialist expertise.
 It is not a product warranty or guarantee of compliance.

 While producer statements are well-established and widely used, they have no particular status under the Building Act 2004.
-They are used as one source of information which the council may rely upon to determine whether there are reasonable grounds to conclude that the work complies with the Building Code.
+They are used as one source of information which the council may rely upon to determine whether there are reasonable grounds to conclude that building work complies with the Building Code.

 Producer statements are typically used for specialist work, such as engineering, or where there is a proprietary product which is installed by appointed contractors.
 Aspects of this work will be outside the council’s in-house expertise and a producer statement can assist the council when they are determining whether the building work complies with the Building Code.
-Councils will use their judgement when considering producer statements and how much weight to give them.
+Councils will use their judgement and internal processes when considering producer statements and how much weight to give them.

 - PS 1 – Design

-- PS 2 – Design review
+- PS 2 – Design Review

 - PS 3 – Construction (often used by the installers of proprietary systems)

-- PS 4 – Construction review.
+- PS 4 – Construction Review.

-The council should be clear about when they expect to receive producer statements during the Building Consent process.
+The council should be clear about when they expect to receive producer statements during the building consent process.
 You will need to ensure the contractor’s engagement includes the need to provide the producer statement at the completion of the work.